matteematt/.dotfiles/arch/complete_setup.md

 From the i3 conf, i3 is attempting to put workspace 10 on `DVI-I-1` monitor.
 The name of monitors to configure this can be found by running `xrandr --listmonitors`.

+ckb-next is the program used to control the corsair hardware.
+It is launched on startup of i3wm, but the GUI is sent to the scratchpad as it is not needed to be interacted with every session.
+To interact with the GUI it must be brought back from the scratchpad.

 ##### i3blocks

 i3blocks is the status indicators shown on the right hand size of the i3 bar.
 They are cusomised in a `i3blocks.conf` file which should be symlinked.
 They work by running scripts at set intervals and showing STDOUT in the i3 bar.
 Some of the scripts used have dependancies - a link to a pack on github is found in the conf file.
 Clone this to `~/installs/misc`.
 The required dependancy for each script is a comment above each block.
 Some will require packages to be downloaded.